 The Rise of Jazz in the United States

 Jazz became increasingly popular in the very early part of the 20th century.
 In key areas like New Orleans where the population was more diverse, people from Africa, France, The Caribbean, Italy, Germany, Mexico, and those who were American Indian, as well as English, intermingled their own cultural flavors to create a new brand of sound.
 From this came ragtime, marches and blues music.

 Jazz was mostly for dancing, with the first recordings occurring in 1917 according to the National Museum of American History.
-As jazz grew in popularity, more musicians’ careers flourished.
+As it grew in popularity, more musicians’ careers flourished.
 The stars of the Jazz era like Louis Armstrong, Duke Ellington, Charlie Parker, and Miles Davis took over the music scene.

-The Most Historic Jazz Clubs
+The Most Historic Clubs

 River Street Jazz Cafe may be your favorite music venue in NEPA, but take a look at these historic jazz clubs around the world.

 - Village Vanguard: The oldest jazz club in New York City, Village Vanguard is known as “Carnegie Hall of Cool.”
 Founded by Max Gordon in 1935, it has been the showstopper of the jazz scene in Greenwich Village.

 - Little Gem Saloon: The original location of Little Gem Saloon, the 400 block of South Rampart Street in New Orleans, is considered jazz’s true birthplace.

 - Andy’s Jazz Club: Originally opened in Chicago in 1951, this club transformed into a jazz venue in 1975 under new ownership.
 Folk and blues musicians began to perform there, bringing in two live bands a day.